anniezh12/Florist/README.md

 # Florist

-Welcome to your new gem!
-In this gem you will be able to see all the current deals provided by the Florist shop.
+Welcome to Florist!
+In this gem you will be able to see all the current deals provided by the Florist shop(Flower Deals).
 This gem uses web scraping to collect information and displays it in a very user friendly manner .
 Moreover one of a great features is that it is very interactive and prompts users quite often.
 ## Installation